MicrosoftDocs/learn/learn-pr/azure/azure-well-architected-mission-critical-workload/includes/3-exercise-1.md

 ## Check your work

-Read [Application Health Service](/azure/architecture/reference-architectures/containers/aks-mission-critical/mission-critical-health-modeling#application-health-service) for implementation details.
+Read the [**Application Health Service**](/azure/architecture/reference-architectures/containers/aks-mission-critical/mission-critical-health-modeling#application-health-service) article for the implementation details.
 Did you cover all aspects in your design?

 - Is the health check endpoint compatible with Azure App service’s Health check feature?
 - Did you include checks for runtime dependencies?
 What did you use as a proxy/test?